Multiple Simultaneous Reactions

 The fusion plasma is primarily losing power through the brehmsstrahlung and cyclotron radiations.
 Both are produced by the acceleration of charged particles.
 In the first case these are deflecting one another due to the electrostatic force.
 Any lost kinetic energy is radiated away (conservation of energy) which is why the bremsstrahlung is also called “braking radiation”.
 Cyclotron losses are more specifically related to the magnetic containment: particles spiral along the lines of the magnetic fields because of the Lorentz force.

 These losses are electromagnetic (photons) and are not submitted to the confinement fields.
 However the reactor vessel (physical) is lined with wide-band high-reflectivity refractory metallic meta-materials (overall reflectivity ~ 0.85).
 The radiation going through is the thermal load that is absorbed in the surrounding structure as heat.
 At 50 GW the heat flow typically reaches 2.2 GW that are dissipated by the main radiators.

 Similarly to what happens with the FPCU strain, the thermal load increases with more plasma mass.

 Neutron dose rate

-To overcome the problem the reactor vessel constitutes a high-efficiency boron-enriched neutron trap.
-About 3/4 of the flow is actually captured by the working fluids of its embedded heat transfer lattice.
+To overcome the problem the reactor vessel constitutes a high-efficiency boron-enriched neutron trap that captures all but a few escaping neutrons.
+About 3/4 of the flow is trapped by the working fluids of its embedded heat transfer lattice while the remaining 1/4 gets ingrained into the support structure itself.
 With time the reactor vessel itself is getting “activated” (damaged) by the captured neutrons, degrading its performance and accelerating its wear rate.
 The heat transfer fluids can be regularly changed to delay the effects but eventually the reactor vessel must be replaced.
 This is a very costly operation and as such conducting as “clean” as possible operations is a very beneficial strategy.